jokla/CarND-LaneLines-P1/writeup.md

 #**Finding Lane Lines on the Road**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

-working with images and first two videos, failing with challenge

-TODO:
-- Do not considere orizontal lines in hought transformation
-- improve ROI, it is too big on the y
-- write report

 ---

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goal of this project is to make a pipeline that finds lane lines on the road.
-* Reflect on your work in a written report

 [//]: # (Image References)